Southwater railway station

-Southwater was a railway station on the Steyning Line which served the village of Southwater.
+Southwater railway station was a railway station on the Steyning Line which served the village of Southwater.
 A goods siding allowed for the transportation of coal and other raw materials to and from Southwater Brickworks.

 The station closed as a result of the Beeching Axe in 1966, the station demolished and the site covered with housing development.
-West Sussex County Council had previously owned the site of the former railway station (as well as the trackbed) but, with the growth of the Village and the need for a library and police service, the County Council sold the land to Horsham District Council for a price of up to £1.3 million so that these facilities could be provided.
+West Sussex County Council had previously owned the site of the former railway station (as well as the trackbed) but, with the growth of the village and the need for a library and police service, the County Council sold the land to Horsham District Council for a price of up to £1.3 million so that these facilities could be provided.
 The subsequent development required the re-alignment of Worthing Road which was previously carried over the railway line by a bridge.
 This section was closed and a new road now cuts through the heart of the former station site.
 The local parish council have erected a replica station sign in the vicinity.